hackclub/hackclub/confluence_export/clubs/Doubling-Attendance-in-a-Week.md

 By walking up to students, looking them in the eye, and telling them what the workshop is, when it is, and why it's so awesome helped me achieve two things:

-a) The students are forced to pay attention and aren't so ready to criticize / make fun of the name and concept of a "Hack" Club. (you're not going to immediately get defensive about something that someone is taking the time to stop you and chat about)
+1. The students are forced to pay attention and aren't so ready to criticize / make fun of the name and concept of a "Hack" Club. (you're not going to immediately get defensive about something that someone is taking the time to stop you and chat about)

-b) I got to see people's reactions to what Hack Club is, what our workshops are about, and most importantly, why some people aren't interested, which I took mental note of.
+2. I got to see people's reactions to what Hack Club is, what our workshops are about, and most importantly, why some people aren't interested, which I took mental note of.
 I then used those mental notes and adjusted the way I approached other students about Hack Club.

 It probably also helped that these students got to see that the person who essentially runs Hack Club wasn't the stereotypical image of a computer science club member, making the club a lot more approachable as opposed to tweets/announcements that could make your club sound teacher-run.